The Pros and Cons of Living Near a Lake

 Remember, there are no victims, only volunteers.

-Not So Beautiful #2: They Can Take a Bite Out of Your Fun
+These Creatures Can Take a Bite Out of Your Lake Fun

 Yep, mosquitos love water.
 And the lake is full of water.